 2025/2026 WORK AT PETERS CREEK BRIDGE

-Crews will start work at the Peters Creek Bridge in July 2025.
-Crews will build a temporary crossover detour in preparation for the substantial bridge work in 2026.
+Crews constructed temporary detours at the Peters Creek Bridge in July 2025.
+This work was in preparation for the substantial bridge work in 2026.
 The northbound Peters Creek Bridge will close for 45 days in the spring of 2026.
 During this time, all traffic will be on the open bridge, and we will employ the same alternating lane technique described above that we used on the Knik River Bridges.
 After the bridge reopens crews will apply the final polyester concrete overlay.

 Spring 2026 – The northbound Peters Creek Bridge will be CLOSED for 45 days.
 The Road Zipper machine will come out of storage.